FAQ about this FAQ

 Q: How much of what you write is from personal experience, and how much is made up?

-A: I believe everything is written from personal experience--either directly or vicarious experience via reading.
-I'm not convinced that anything is ever wholly "made up"--it's just repurposed and repackaged by the writer's imagination.
+A: I believe everything is written from personal experience–either directly or vicarious experience via reading.
+I’m not convinced that anything is ever wholly “made up”–it’s just repurposed and repackaged by the writer’s imagination.
+All most all the characters and events described in my books are based on real people or inspired by other books I’ve read.

 Q: What tips do you have for developing strong, realistic characters?